coinslt/coinslt.github.io/README.md

 This is the repository of coinsLT website.

+## How to hold a new LT

-To hold a new LT, send PR to this repository.
+Fork this repository, make a new page and send pull request to this.

-## :warning: WARNING :warning:
-**We accept HTML 2.0 pages only.**
+All pages must be written in **HTML 2.0** so you can **NOT** use Kanji.

+## How to join coinsLT admin

+Make a new issue describes why you want to become an admin.
+We will accept your application when we feel like it.